jnorthrup/columnar/README.md

  * slice and join columns
  * random access across combined rows from different sources
  * Simplified one-hot encoding
- * Julian, Lunar, and Islamic Calendar Tim-Series support
+ * Julian, Lunar, and Islamic Calendar Time-Series support

  ##   runtime objects

  The familiar dataset abstractions are as follows:

- **Cursor**: a cursor is a typealias Vector(Vect0r) of Rows accessable first by row(y) and then by column (x).
-Future implementations will include more complex arrangements of x,y,z and beyond, to support locality and access optimizations.
+ **Cursor**: a cursor is a typealias Vector(Vect0r) of Rows accessable first by row(y) and then by Vector of column pairs (value,type) on x axis.
+This Row is a typealias called RowVec.
+Future implementations will include more complex arrangements of x,y,z and more, as described in the CoroutineContext at creationtme.

  **Table** is generally speaking a virtual array of driver-specific x,y,z read and write access on homogenous and heterogenous backing stores.